S-SANTOSH/COVID-19-Hackathon/README.md

 P(A ⋂ B)  = Unknown.

-To Calculate P(A ⋂B)
+To Calculate P(A ⋂ B)

-The first question to find P(A ⋂ B) is, How many person can a single person can infect?
+The first question is to find P(A ⋂ B) is, How many person can a single person can infect?
 The answer to this question is that it depend from person to person.
 Hence we need to make levels for that.
 Level1 indicates that the person is in home and the chances of infection is with their family members.
 Level2 indicates that the person has gone outside for some work.
 Level3 indicates that the person has gone in some crowded place .
 Hence the calculation for a single person will be

 Level1 = X*1 (this value will be approximately equal to 4 )